JamesBirchall-dev/MSP2-MBTI-Personality-Test/README.md

 - Image resolutions intrinsic vs rendered checekd.
 - adhoc troubleshooting with the aid of Code Institute Network and https://www.stackoverflow.com.

+### External Testing and Peer Review

+The site has been sent to close friends and family members, and tested on both iphone and android mobile devices with no issues reported.

+General feedback is that the site was comfortable and visually stimulating to play around with as well as informative.

+Sent the website to class mates with primmary feedback received from Greg and David in my September '24 Runshaw College Level 5 Web App Diploma class.

+Greg "The test looks great it’s very unusual, and I’ve never heard of a personality test like this before.
+I’ll share it with my wife, as I believe she’s the complete opposite.
+The colors look good, and the page is responsive.
+I tested it on my iPhone 13, both vertically and horizontally."

+David "I just had a play with your project.
+Very interesting and it worked well.
+It was informative.
+I didn’t have any issues when completing the test."

 ### User Stories Testing

 1. I want to learn about the history of the MBTI.